useperform/perform/docs/start/install.rst

 Create a new project
 --------------------

-Create a new directory, and run ``perform init`` inside it.
+Create a new directory, and inside it run ``perform init``.

-The perform cli will ask various questions about your new project, then scaffold an entire symfony application pre-configured with Perform, ready to go.
+The cli tool will ask various questions about your new project, then scaffold an entire Symfony application pre-configured with Perform, ready to go.

-Adding to an existing symfony project
+Adding to an existing Symfony project
 -------------------------------------

-Add the required bundles to ``composer.json``, then add the bundles to your project's ``AppKernel``.
+Add the required bundles to ``composer.json``, run ``composer update`` then add the bundles to your project's ``AppKernel``.

 You may also want to add some of the bundles routing files.